How To Make Your Launch An All Skate

 On an even more practical level, we have also found the use of RASCI to be really helpful.

 For those not familiar with RASCI or it’s many derivatives, it is a responsibility assignment matrix.
 Each letter stands for a different role that can be assigned to an individual or individuals for any given task.
 If you are interested in reading more about it, check out this Wikipedia article.
 Yes, I know I just linked Wikipedia, but in the words of the great philosopher Michael Scott, “Wikipedia is the best thing ever.
 Anyone in the world can write anything they want about any subject.
 So you know you are getting the best possible information.”

 In short, break down each moving part of Rooted and assign tasks to the different team members.
 Some will be Responsible for completing the task, one will be held Accountable to make sure it happens, some give Support, others need to be Consulted and others Informed.

 Most of us already do this informally in some way, but having it written down helps to clarify communication between departments.
 For instance, here is a RASCI that might reflect the Money Talk during week 8:

 This may seem a bit overwhelming in the beginning, but having a clear path internally helps to make sure that the Launch of Rooted goes well.

-J. Grant Hickman is a Teaching Pastor and Rooted Champion at a multi-campus church in the greater Portland, Oregon area.
-He enjoys woodworking, surfing, and Texas, but mainly spending time with his wife Jenna and their five kids.
-Outside of exploring the PNW with his family he is working on a Doctorate in Ministry from Denver Seminary and loves equipping others to love like Jesus.
+J. Grant Hickman is the Executive Pastor of Coaching and Spiritual Formation at Willamette Christian Church in the greater Portland, Oregon area.
+He enjoys woodworking, surfing, and hiking, but mainly spending time with his wife Jenna and kids.
+Outside of exploring the PNW with his family, he is finishing a doctoral thesis at Denver Seminary and loves equipping others to love like Jesus.